ibarwick/firebird_fdw/README.md

  - improve support for Firebird 3.0 features
  - add support for missing data types
- - improve support for recent features to the PostgreSQL FDW API.
+ - improve support for recent features added to the PostgreSQL FDW API.

 Useful links